Hierarchical Models for Independence Structures of Networks: Introduction

-\subsection{Introduction}
+\section{Introduction}

-The statistical analysis of network data is concerned with modeling relational data taking the form of random graphs, or networks, where the nodes represent units in a certain population of interest and the random edges encode the complex of interactions among them.
-Most network models can be represented as \emph{exponential random graph models} (ERGMs): linear exponential families over graphs, a practice that can be traced back to the seminal work of \citet{hol81} (but see also its discussion \citet{fie81}) and \citet{fra86}.
-Recently, the ERGM framework has been extended to include models arising from curved exponential families: see, e.g., \citet{hun06,rob07}.
+The statistical analysis of network data is concerned with modeling relational data taking the form of random graphs, or networks, where the nodes represent units in a population of interest and the random ties (i.e.\ dyads) encode the complex of interactions among them.

-Many well-known network models and most models that can be fit to large networks rely on the unrealistic assumption of \emph{dyadic independence}, that is probabilistic independence of the occurrence of edges in the network.
-For other network models that do not assume dyadic independence, all possible marginal or conditional independencies among the occurrence of edges, also called the \emph{independence structure of the network}, have been mostly neglected or not studied, except for some attempts to deal with certain simple independence structures of network models such as that in \emph{stochastic block models} \citet{hol83}, or those arise from nodal attributes such as \emph{transitivity}, \emph{homophily}, and others; for example see \citet{kri09}.
+Many well-known network models and, in fact, most models that can be fit to large networks either rely on the often unrealistic but theoretically convenient assumption of \emph{dyadic independence}, that is probabilistic independence among the dyads, or induce complete dependence among the dyads.
+Developing network models that explicitly accounts for more complex forms of marginal or conditional independencies among the dyads, also called the \emph{independence structure of the network}, has proved to be quite difficult, both for computational and theoretical reasons.
+As a result, most of the network models proposed in the literature and used in practice allow only for a minimal degree of control over the type and strength of stochastic dependence among dyads.